xandertec/xandertec.github.io/README.md

 ## Work Experience
-***Sr. Network Systems Administrator @ Extreme Networks (November 2023 - Present)***
+***Sr. Network Systems Administrator @ Extreme Networks (November 2023 - Present)*** Manage mutiple labs in a wireless testing facility Configured and deployed Extreme switches and access points, as well as setup servers Managed an inventory of Access points

 ***Associate Field Network Engineer @ Impact Networking (May 2021 - July 2023)***